 - If consent to leave PHI on an answering machine or with another individual has been documented in the patient’s record

 - If the practitioner concludes there is a risk to personal health or safety that is grave enough to warrant a breach of the patient’s right to privacy.

 E MAIL: All computer terminals are kept confidential by use of passwords, and any PHI that is sent or received via e-mail will contain a disclosure of confidentiality instructing the recipient to destroy the document and contact us in the event that it was sent to a non-intended recipient.

 POST / COURIER: All mail, by whatever method, is sent indicating confidentiality.
 HHW will use certified medical carriers whenever possible, and sealed envelopes.

-The medical records, photocopier and computers will be kept in areas to which the public is not granted access.
-Any mobile devices such as notebook computers, Palm Pilots or similar electronic items, as well as patient lists, notes etc. will be personally carried or password protected or physically locked.
+The medical records, photocopiers and computers will be kept in areas to which the public is not granted access.
+Any mobile devices such as notebook computers, Smart Phone, Tablet or similar electronic items, as well as patient lists, notes etc., will be personally carried or password-protected or physically locked.